 - To help support local agriculture.
 Our Distribution Center brings fresh, locally grown produce to food pantries, meal programs, and other anti-hunger initiatives.

-- As a coordination hub for the Commodity Supplemental Food Program, providing monthly food boxes to low-income seniors (60 years+).
+- As a coordination hub for the Commodity Supplemental Food Program, providing monthly food boxes to low-income seniors and for the United Way Skagit Diaper Bank.

 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income persons at least 60 years of age by supplementing diets with 30 pounds of shelf stable foods like fresh and canned produce, cereal, juice, rice or pasta, milk, and protein.
 In addition to the shelf stable box, the CSFP program now delivers a 15 pound box of fresh fruits and vegetables.
 Our friendly volunteers deliver to all of Skagit county, with multiple delivery days available.